salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/31-k-get-triggers.png" alt="Cluster Details" width="700px">

-Finally, even when Cloud Events are being routed to Camunda Cloud, you need to create a model that will consume the events that are coming from the application, so they can be correlated and visualized.
+Finally, even when CloudEvents are being routed to Camunda Cloud, you need to create a model that will consume the events that are coming from the application, so they can be correlated and visualized.

 You can download the models that you will be using in [the next steps from here](https://github.com/salaboy/from-monolith-to-k8s-assets/archive/1.0.0.zip).